National & International Externships

 During the summer, WCL students can gain legal experience through an externship across the country or around the world, on any coast.

-Students interested in participating in a national or international externship enroll in a Long Distance Seminar, which meets remotely to expand student opportunities to outside the Washington, DC metro area.
+Students interested in participating in a national or international externship enroll in a Remote Externship Seminar, which meets remotely to expand student opportunities to outside the Washington, DC metro area.

-The Summer Long Distance Externship Seminar will take on a new format in Summer 2018 and going forward.
-The Seminar will take place in the format of a virtual classroom.
-Students will need to reserve 2 hours each week to attend this live online class in a quiet space where they can hear and speak with a headset.
-The time of the seminar will vary depending on the time zone in which a student is externing.
+The Seminar is in the format of a virtual classroom.
+Students will need to reserve 2 hours and 45 minutes each week to attend this live online class in a quiet space where they can hear and speak with a headset.
+(Some of the class may be asynchronous but students should set aside the full amount of time).
+The remote externship seminar begins at 6 pm.
 The class may meet during the workday for some students and in the evening for others.
 Enrollment and Attendance is MANDATORY for all students planning to extern outside of the Washington DC Metro Area this summer.